 The Reality: HIV drugs, known as antiretrovirals, do not cure HIV, but they can help keep people healthy for many years.
 People did die from AIDS much more frequently before combination antiretrovirals became available.
 Since combination drug therapy for HIV was begun in 1996, the average life expectancy for people living with HIV in Europe and North America has increased.
 In addition, death rates for people living with HIV who receive combination antiretroviral treatment have dropped.
 Unfortunately, for some people HIV drugs may have side effects that can be life-threatening in very rare cases.
 The good news is that many of the newer HIV medications have fewer side effects and are easier to take.

 The Myth: "Newer HIV drugs are so powerful, it is OK to stop taking them for a while (take a 'drug holiday')."

-The Reality: Some HIV+ people are tempted to stop taking their HIV drugs for a short time because they feel well, are experiencing problems from side effects, or want to take a break from being reminded every day that they are living with HIV.
+The Reality: Some people are tempted to stop taking their HIV drugs for a short time because they feel well, are experiencing problems from side effects, or want to take a break from being reminded every day that they are living with HIV.
 However, studies have shown that interrupting your treatment or taking a 'drug holiday' can cause problems.
 Stopping your HIV drugs can: (1) give the virus a chance to multiply and cause your viral load to rise, (2) give the virus a chance to develop resistance to your HIV drugs so that they no longer work, and (3) cause your CD4 cell count to drop and your immune system to weaken.
 Several studies have shown that continuing to take your HIV drugs as directed is the way to stay the healthiest the longest.